VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

     * **Humidity**

-        She loves humidity.
+        * She loves humidity.
 If your bathroom gets lots of light, pop her in there.
 Or mist her every few days to keep her happy.
+        * Peace lilies prefer high humidity levels.
+Try to maintain at least 50% humidity level to have a thriving and growing peace lily in the house.
+        * Humidity should be above 50%, 60%, and above is ideal.
+        * A humidity level above 60% is best but they will tolerate anything about 50% humidity without a problem.

     * **Most light conditions**